 • Single cat: If you have only one cat using the litter box, you may be able to go longer between litter changes.
 Depending on the type of litter used, changing it every 2-3 days or even weekly may be sufficient.

-• : In households with , it is essential to maintain a higher level of cleanliness to ensure each cat’s comfort.
-When share a litter box, it is advisable to change the litter more frequently, potentially every day or every other day.
+• Multiple cats: In households with multiple cats, it is essential to maintain a higher level of cleanliness to ensure each cat’s comfort.
+When multiple cats share a , it is advisable to change the litter more frequently, potentially every day or every other day.

 Keep in mind that cats can be particular about their litter box cleanliness, so understanding your cats’ needs and behaviors is crucial in determining the ideal litter-changing frequency.